 BOCA RATON, Fla. — Residents are sounding off on a massive 77-acre mixed-use project in Boca Raton that could reshape the area.

-Spanish River Development Partners LLC are proposing the University Village development along 555 Spanish River Boulevard, near I-95 and the El Rio Trail.
+Spanish River Development Partners LLC is proposing the University Village development along 555 Spanish River Boulevard, near I-95 and the El Rio Trail.
 The plan includes 781 residential units, 150,000 square feet of retail space, 68,276 square feet of office, 2,729 parking spaces, and a 185-room hotel.

 Some neighbors, including Greg Koslowski, who live adjacent to the site, are raising concerns about traffic, noise and impacts to wildlife.